Aidenjn/Ensorcelled-Expressions/README.md

 # ꩜ Ensorcelled Expressions
-Showcase website and content managment for a handmade ceramic art gallery.
+Showcase website and content managment for a ceramic art gallery.

+# 🪾 The Repo
-This repository contains the full codebase for Ensorcelled Expressions, including:
+This repository contains the full codebase for the Ensorcelled Expressions gallery, including:
 - Next.js gallery website
 - Sanity Studio CMS
-- Shared configuration and workspace management

-This repo is structured as a npm workspace monorepo for simplicity, shared dependencies, and smoother development.

-# 🗂️ Repository Structure
+## 🗂️ Structure

 ```
 /